USS Toucan: Post-war activity

 Toucan returned to the Far East in the summer of 1954 and reached Incheon, Korea, on 14 August.
 Two days later, she got underway for the west coast of Korea and operated primarily in the Taeyongyong-Do and Tojang Po vicinity.
 She departed Sasebo on 11 January 1955 and proceeded to Hong Kong only to return to Japanese waters a fortnight later.
 Her stay at Sasebo was brief.
 Four days later, she weighed anchor for Keelung, Formosa, and thence moved to the Tachen Islands.
 On 7 February, the minesweeper took part in the evacuation of Chinese Nationalists from the Tachen group and disembarked the evacuees at Sasebo a week later.
 During this mission, on 7 February 1955, Toucan was redesignated MSF-387.

 Departing Sasebo only two days after her arrival from the Tachens, Toucan headed home and arrived at Long Beach, California, on 11 March.
 She operated on the west coast as a unit of Mine Division 71 until August 1956 when she began another deployment to the Far East.
 She called at Yokosuka, Kobe, Sasebo, Fukuoka, Beppu, and Kagoshima, Japan, as well as Keelung, Formosa, before returning to Long Beach on 21 December.

 Decommissioning and transfer to Taiwan

 On 1 May 1957, Toucan was inactivated and assigned to the Pacific Reserve Fleet, berthing at the Columbia River, Oregon, Group.
 Upon disestablishment of this group, the minesweeper was transferred to Bremerton, Washington, where she remained until 27 May 1964.
 On that day, she was withdrawn from the reserve fleet for conversion and transfer to the Republic of China, effective on 22 December 1964.

-The ship served in the Republic of China Navy as Chien Men (PCE-45), until sunk by boats from the Chinese People's Liberation Army Navy on 6 August 1965.
+The ship served in the Republic of China Navy as Chien Men (PCE-45), until sunk by boats from the Chinese People's Liberation Army Navy on 6 August 1965 at the Battle of Dongshan.